twitch4j/twitch4j/docs/content/chat/_index.md

 * The massive scale at which our chat servers operate, and
 * Complex Twitch-specific features that we provide (to viewers, broadcasters, and developers).

+Rate-Limiting

+* The library follows the official rate-limits and has a queue for a maximum of 200 messages.
+* After that old messages will be removed from the queue in favor of more recent messages.

 ## Twitch4J

 To use Twitch Chat and events from chat, you need to specify withEnableChat when building the Twitch4J Instance, as shown below: